RafaelCassiano21/install_aap_containerezed/README.md

-# Saving the translated README content to a file for the user to download.
-readme_content = """
 # Playbook for Installing Ansible Automation Platform (AAP) on Containers

 This repository provides a playbook to assist with the installation of Ansible Automation Platform in versions **2.4** or **2.5** using RHEL 9.